-Are you looking for waterfall hike in South Carolina that’s great for the whole family?
-Take a look at this hike to King Creek Falls.
+One of the best waterfall hikes around is King Creek Falls.
+SC only has a couple of accessible waterfalls that you can hike up to, so this waterfall is worth the trek.
 The hike to this 70-foot waterfall is 1 to 2 miles depending on your starting point.
 The waterfall’s reward is great for kids, with a pool fit for splashing and exploring.
-Find out all the details about this hike, how to find it and where to park from KAG Contributor, Liene.
+Find out all the details about this hike, how to find it, and where to park below.

 The northwest corner of South Carolina is an outdoor enthusiast’s dream: the nationally acclaimed “Wild and Scenic” Chattooga River with its fishing and kayaking, miles of hiking trails including Foothills and Chattooga Trails, picturesque campgrounds like Burrells Ford, and numerous waterfalls.
-A favorite of ours is King Creek Falls, a 70-foot, tiered waterfall that is just a short hike through the beautiful forests along the Chattooga River.
+Our favorite is King Creek Falls, a 70-foot, tiered waterfall that is just a short hike through the beautiful forests along the Chattooga River.

 Once you’ve driven all that way, it makes sense to visit a second waterfall that is just north of King Creek Falls – Spoonauger.
 After returning to the parking lot you can either drive down to the trailhead just before Burrells Ford Road crosses the Chattooga, or you can hike down.
 You can read more about Spoonauger Falls in our Kidding Around Review of Spoonauger Falls.

-I often recommend the Burrells Ford campground to families, as there is a multitude of things to do in the vicinity.
+I often recommend the Burrells Ford campground to families, as there are many things to do in the vicinity.
 If you are interested in finding out more about this free, dispersed campground, you can read about it in our article Burrells Ford Campground: Camp Near Scenic Waterfalls in Upstate, SC.
 Happy waterfalling!